 How It Drives

-The LR4 is a capable off-road machine, but most of its time will likely be spent on paved roads and probably even in a lot of mall and school parking lots.
+The Land Rover LR4 is a capable off-road machine, and comes standard with a single-speed transfer case (a two-speed transfer case is optional).
+But most of its time will likely be spent on paved roads and probably even in a lot of mall and school parking lots.
 Luckily, its on-road composure is quite good, and it has a beast of an engine.

-While the 340-horsepower, supercharged V-6 is a lot of fun in the Range Rover Sport, I found it to be rather tame in the heavier LR4.
-Still, it has plenty of power on tap when needed, and the eight-speed automatic transmission does the job; it just won't feel like a sporty SUV … like, for example, the more expensive Range Rover Sport.
+While the 340-horsepower, supercharged 3.0-liter V-6 is a lot of fun in the Range Rover Sport, I found it to be rather tame in the heavier LR4.
+Still, it has plenty of power on tap when needed with decent lb-ft of torque, and the eight-speed automatic transmission does the job; it just won’t feel like a sporty supercharged SUV … like, for example, the more expensive Range Rover Sport.

 An adjustable-height air suspension is designed for optimum aerodynamics at slow and fast speeds, but you’ll have to select the lowest level to put it at a height that makes getting in and out acceptable, even for average adults.

-A recent upgrade to the LR4's interior helps keep it competitive, but it's still a rugged feel compared with competitors, like the Mercedes-Benz GL-Class, that aim for elegance.
-Hop into a Lexus GX or Acura MDX and there isn't a perceptible difference in terms of luxury accouterments, but the luxury styles of those two seem generic versus the LR4's ruggedness.
+A recent upgrade to the LR4’s interior helps keep it competitive, but it’s still a rugged off-road feel compared with competitors, like the Mercedes-Benz GL-Class, that aim for elegance.
+Hop into a Lexus GX or Acura MDX and there isn’t a perceptible difference in terms of luxury accouterments, but the luxury styles of those two seem generic versus the Land Rover LR4’s off-roader ruggedness.